nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ---
 ### Marking a task as uncompleted: `undone`
-Marks a task as uncompleted.
+The `undone` command updates a task to mark it as uncompleted.

 Format: `undone PREFIX_INDEX`